chang2keedata/p2-product-reviews-rest-api/README.md

 # TGCProject2 - Earphone REST API

-## Context and Goals
+## Intro
 This is a restful API designed for a project on earphone.
-This API was created using Nodejs, Expressjs, MongoDB, and hosted on Heroku.
+This API was created using Nodejs, Expressjs, MongoDB, and hosted on Heroku ([Link Here](https://tgc-earphone-review-rest-api.herokuapp.com "https://tgc-earphone-review-rest-api.herokuapp.com")).

+User are able to search, read, edit, delete the earphone post with login authentication (email and password).
+Although our server is built encryption system to hash all the users' password, please don't use any online banking related password.

+## Context
+Bluetooth earphones are growing popular nowadays.
+Most people own at least one as their daily commuter companion to embrace themselves with their favorite music/drama/video/calls/etc or just to give themselves a peaceful noise reduced environment.

+## Goal
+Thus our goal is to gather information of bluetooth earphone about any best budget friendly/functional purposed/branded or not as long as long it works.
+Any features include prices, color, connector types, battery life, water and dustproof etc.

+## Tech used
+**Backend**
+- `Node.js` a JavaScript runtime built on Chrome's V8 JavaScript engine
+- `Express.js` a web application framework for Node.js
+- `MongoDB` a NoSQL database system
+- `CORS` a mechanism allows server to indicate any origins (domain, scheme, or port) other than its own
+- `joi` a npm package as data validator for JavaScript
+- `dotenv` a npm package to store configuration in the environment separate from code
+- `jsonwebtoken/JWT` a npm package to share security information between two parties — a client and a server
+- `bcrypt.js` a npm package enables storing passwords as hashed passwords instead of plaintext

+**Platforms**
+- `Github` an Internet hosting service for software development and version control using Git
+- `Gitpod` a platform for remote software development
+- `Heroku` a cloud platform helps developers to build, run, and operate applications entirely

 ## Sample Document
-Earphone template
+Earphone collection template
 ```
 {
     "brandModel": <string>